-The rose border, which you'll find under the terrace on the south side of the hall, was replanted over the winter.
+The rose border, which you'll find under the terrace on the south side of the hall, was replanted last winter.
 Originally planted by Lady Labouchere in 1996, sadly she never saw the fruits of her labour as she died just a few months later.

 The garden team worked with rose specialist David Austin Roses to select species which compliment Lady Labouchere's original planting scheme.

 Rose varieties include Octavia Hill, Gertrude Jekyll and Abraham Darby, a conscious choice because Lady Labouchere was a descendant of the Darby family.

 The colour scheme consists of pinks, reds and creams.
 Lady Labouchere really didn't like yellow roses so we've chosen not to include them.

 This unusual shrub produces Lily like flowers in early summer that are strongly scented.
 The leaves and bark release a camphor like scent when crushed.
 This shrub likes to grow in sun or light shade in fertile, well drained soil.

 Cournus Kousa - Norman Haddon (best seen in June)

 In the American Garden, as you turn left out of the Eternity Gates you will find a fantastic tree with some splendid white flowers.
 The common name is Japanese Flowering Dogwood, this amazing tree has creamy petal like bracts, (Norman Hadden having a pink tinge to the bracts) with the tiny lower flower nestled in the centre.

 Hydrangea paniculata (best seen in mid to late summer)